Halfknow/word_frequency_rank/README.md

 ## Usage
 > python word_frequency_hard.py

-The file name of dataset has been defined in python file.
+The file name of dataset has been initialized as sample.txt which is defined in python file.
 Plz modify the file name in python file if you want.